peidevs/Resources/doc/Onboard_for_organizers.md

     - We have an organization, "peidevs".
     - The main public facing repos are:
         - [Event_Resources](https://github.com/peidevs/Event_Resources) for event stuff
+            - we have a CSV log of all meetups [here](https://github.com/peidevs/Event_Resources/blob/master/MeetUps_v2.csv)
         - [Resources](https://github.com/peidevs/Resources) for public doc
     - Long ago, we encouraged code projects for collaboration but it never took off.
 * misc: